Enterprise-CMCS/macpro-mdct-mfp/README.md

 ### Integration Testing

-We use Cypress for integration tests.
-See additional info in the [Cypress readme](./tests/cypress.md).

-We are in the process of migrating to Playwright for integration tests.
+We use Playwright for integration tests.
 See additional info in the [Playwright readme](./tests/playwright.md).

 ### Accessibility Testing